 What’s New: SAP’s Joule AI Features in 2025-2026

-SAP embedded its Joule AI copilot across SuccessFactors modules in H2 2025, covering 80% of the platform's most-used tasks, according to SAP News Center (2026).
-The AI additions address some of SuccessFactors' historical usability complaints, though they don't change the underlying pricing model.
+Joule AI was embedded across SuccessFactors modules in H2 2025, covering 80% of the platform’s most-used tasks, according to SAP News Center (2026).
+These AI additions address some of SuccessFactors’ historical usability complaints, though they don’t change the underlying pricing model.

 Key AI features now generally available: